 The following is a list of guidelines that the OKC Barons use to determine how to issue media credentials or access to players to independent online media representatives.
 Overall, our organization strives to work with individuals who adhere to professional standards, demonstrate transparency in their operations, and regularly produce quality content.

-* Individuals may apply for credentials on a game-by-game basis unless otherwise specified.
-Requests for credentials must be sent by e-mail to the Director of Media Relations.
+Individuals may apply for credentials on a game-by-game basis unless otherwise specified.
+Requests for credentials must be sent by e-mail to the vice president of communications.
 Credentials must be applied for, and will be issued in, the applicant’s full legal name.
 Please give the team at least a week to consider an initial application.
 Once a relationship has been established between the applicant and the organization, this requirement will be waived.

-* The organization prefers to work with online media outlets that have an established track record covering the Barons, the American Hockey League or professional sports.
-In the initial e-mail request, please provide a short summary of previous relevant experience, if any.
-As a general guideline, we would like to work with outlets that have been in continuous operation for at least six months.
+The organization prefers to work with online media outlets that have an established track record covering the Barons, the American Hockey League or professional sports.
+In the initial email request, please provide a short summary of previous relevant experience, if any.
+As a general guideline, we would like to work with outlets that have been in continuous operation for at least one year.

-* The final decision on all applications for media credentials rests with the Director of Media Relations.
+The final decision on all applications for media credentials rests with the vice president of communications.